 The more they drive, the more rideshare drivers make, so it is tempting to work long hours.
-Also, driving for a rideshare company is often a second job, and some drivers supplement rideshare activities by working as Amazon delivery drivers or doing food delivery for restaurants.
+Also, driving for a top rideshare app or delivery company is often a second job, and some drivers supplement rideshare activities by working as Amazon delivery drivers or doing food delivery for restaurants.

-As rideshares are an app-based service, their drivers rely on smartphones more than most individuals–they are constantly checking for a new ride request, following directions to unfamiliar addresses, etc.
+As rideshares are an app-based service, their drivers rely on smartphones more than most individuals–they are constantly checking for a new, waiting for a ride to request, following directions to unfamiliar addresses, etc.

 In addition to smartphone distractions, the attention of a rideshare driver can be diverted by passengers engaging them in conversation or explaining which route they prefer to take.

 Distracted driving is a leading cause of road accidents, and using a smartphone while driving is against the law in Georgia, which makes it an important detail in a rideshare accident claim.